Dequervains Tendonitis is Tendonitis of the thumb. No more, no less. It's a fancy name for basic tendonitis.

 De Quervain Tendonitis is a function of chronically tight muscles that are working 24/7.
 Then the whole thing gets easily irritatable.

-That's why you can rest for a while, won't hurt, then do most anything and it will start hurting again.
+That's why you can rest for a while, won't hurt, then do most anything and it will start hurting again (usually going from nothing to extreme pain in a heart beat).

 Rest never fixed anything.